subhramo/demo/README.md

-# What is this project about?
+# What is this Project about?

 This is a demo project to illustrate dockerization of an app designed in golang & apply CI methodolies to keep updating the code base & build activites through automation.
 This CI/CD process has been achieved through Jenkins pipeline.
 Once the new image has been built, it will be pushed into a Repo (either in Docker Hub or AWS ECR).